CofluxLabs/coflux/docs/docs/async.md

     return create_order.submit(user_future, product_future)
 ```

-In this case, the workflow is simply responsible for submitting three tasks, after which it can return:
+In this case, the workflow is responsible for submitting three tasks and wiring them together, after which it can return:

 <img src="/img/futures_timeline.png" alt="Futures timeline" width="500" />

 The relationships between the tasks is indicated in the graph view.
-The dashed line indicates that there is a parent-child relationship, bit without a strict dependency.
+The dashed line indicates that there is a parent-child relationship, but without a strict dependency.
 This can help to indicate the direction that data is flowing:

 <img src="/img/futures_graph.png" alt="Futures graph" width="500" />

 ## Fire-and-forget

-You can submit a task without ever waiting for the result.
+A task can be submitted without ever waiting for the result.
 In this case the caller doesn't have a way to know that the task was successful, but it may be acceptable to rely on the retry mechanism or separate monitoring.

 An example use case might be sending a notification to a user.